Skip to content

 df.fillna('', inplace=True)

-# Formatters for data cell alignment and replacing None with empty string
+# Formatters for data cell alignment and replacing None with

 def make_formatter(align):